Ahmed-Elzayat112/App_Gallery_Flutter/README.md

-# task
+# App Gallery

-A new Flutter project.
+A new Flutter project that dispaly some gallery and when click in any photo display this information.

 ## Getting Started